 Within the Vatican there are numerous interesting attractions to visit, but the best are the following: St. Peter’s Square (Piazza San Pietro), St. Peter’s Basilica and the Vatican Museums, where the Sistine chapel is located.

 To visit the Vatican City and see its top attractions, we recommend spending at least a whole morning.
-If you’d like to learn about its history and surprising facts and figures, we recommend booking a guided tour of the Vatican in English.

 In Rome, west of the River Tiber.